ericPantarotto/nodeJS_completeGuide/_notes/notes.md

 To test our server-side validation, we need to disable the default browser / client-side validation (that is normally a good thing )
 `<form class="login-form" action="/signup" method="POST" novalidate>`

+## Built-in & Custom Validators

+`express-validator` is a wrapper around the `validator.js` validator, so that's another package that was implicitly installed with express-validator.

+And in the docs of *validator.js*, which is a different package which was installed, you'll find all the built-in validators.

+**<span style='color: #ffe5c5'>Link:** [https://github.com/validatorjs/validator.js](https://github.com/validatorjs/validator.js)

+**we can also chain our own custom validators, for more specific checks**